Hunar-Bhatia-afk/HunarBhatia-langgraph-mat496/README.md

 LangGraph makes this possible by giving access to the agent’s state at any time.
 The lesson uses a tool approval example — where the agent’s tool use is monitored — showing how you can use `interrupt_before` to pause the workflow before certain tools run.
 When executed, these interruptions show up as flagged steps in the graph, indicating points where human input is required before continuing.

-Changes I made-: I changed the tools and added some of my own to see how it worked with custom examples and how we could provide permission to the LLM in order to call a tool.
+Changes I made-: I changed the tools and added some of my own to see how it worked with custom examples and how we could provide permission to the LLM in order to call a tool.TJhis helped me explore breakpoints in a better way.